Before You Read This Article

 If It’s Not Helpful, Don’t Do It

 Start by looking at your problems and deciding that you are responsible for solving them.
 They don’t make you a bad person and there is no shame about having them.
-And start working.
-Start working on yourself.
+And start working on yourself.
 Do whatever it takes (reading, seeing a therapist, working on your true dreams, exploring yourself…etc.)

 One day, you will look back and be able to truly forgive your family because you are in a better place now.
-You are stronger now.

 If Eminem can go from a place where he used to cal his mum, “selfish bitch!” to a place where he is able to tell her the next, so can you.